marcosrachid/java8_oca_study/README.md

 Interface variables are constant, it means they are implicitly public static and final.

-abstract methods can be overriden.
+abstract methods can be overridden.

 ## Handling Exceptions